 dream catchers go back to how the Native Americans believe that the night air is filled with dreams - both good and

 bad.
-The dream catcher, when hung over or near your bed while swinging freely in the air, catches the dreams as they flow
+The dream catcher, when hung over or near your bed while swinging freely in the mystic air of darkness, catches the dreams as they flow

 by.
 Supposedly the good dreams know how to pass through the dream catcher, slipping through the outer holes as they